cpiber/NebulaEnhance/DEVELOPING.md

 - `test:unit`/`test:ee`.
 Run unit/integration tests.
 - `clean`.
 Clean up all build artifacts (bundles are not affected).
 - `lint`.
 Lint entire code.
 Includes js, css and built extension (AMO).
+- `lint-fix`.
+Lint entire code as above and fix fixable issues.

 For more control over the build process, it is recommended to use `npm run start` to run the build, and `npm run ext:<browser>` in a separate terminal.
 This allows to restart either process independently, as well as test in both browsers without halting the build.